pierrediedhiou/cybersecurity-journey/glossary.md

 - **HMAC** — Keyed-Hash Message Authentication Code, uses a cryptographic hash function combined with a secret key to verify the authenticity and integrity of data
+- **hashdump** — Meterpreter command that extracts password hashes from the Windows SAM database for offline cracking
 ## I
 - **Injection** — Attack inserting malicious code into an input field
 - **IP Address** — Internet Protocol Address, a unique numerical label assigned